-Table 5 contains the results for the S&P500 2x bull and bear (Tickers: SSO and SDS, respectively).
-As shown in Panel A, the daily returns of SSO and SDS are about twice as volatile as their underling index, and equally leptokurtic.
-In Panel B, for SSO, the beta estimates are closest to their target of 2 for the 1-month and 3-month holding periods, while for SDS, they are closest to their target of -2 for the 1-week and 1-month horizon.
+The daily returns of the 2x S&P500 bull and bear ETFs, SSO and SDS, are about twice as volatile as their underling index, and equally leptokurtic.
+For SSO, the beta estimates are closest to their target of 2 for the 1-month and 3-month holding periods, while for SDS, they are closest to their target of -2 for the 1-week and 1-month horizon.
 Of all the 2x bear ETFs in the sample, SDS's beta estimate is the closest to -2 at the 1-year horizon: it is -1.6275, compared with, for stance, EEV's -0.3238.
 SDS's alpha estimate is also the smallest at the 1-year horizon, although it is still statistically and economically significant, at -22.46 percent.